sel4devkit/sel4devkit-manual/src/src/install_and_configure/building_uboot_manually.md

 3. The image should now be written to your SD card and should be bootable by the MaaXBoard.

-[^1]: ## Understanding build.sh

-Whilst an understanding of how the build script ([`build.sh`](https://github.com/sel4devkit/maaxboard-uboot/blob/main/build.sh)) functions is not required for most use cases, such information is useful in case the developer has a need to modify the script.
+[^1]: Whilst an understanding of how the build script ([`build.sh`](https://github.com/sel4devkit/maaxboard-uboot/blob/main/build.sh)) functions is not required for most use cases, such information is useful in case the developer has a need to modify the script.
 For example, it may be necessary to adapt the script for a different board or to update the script to use a different version or fork of U-Boot.

 This section seeks to document the origins of the script and provide guidance on potential modifications.